MomentsLD/moments/docs/extensions/demes.rst

   mutation rate and the length of the callable genome used to compile the data SFS.
 If we don't give this scaled mutation rate, we optimize with theta as a free parameter.
 Otherwise, we optimize with theta given by :math:`\theta=4
-  \times N_e \times uL`, and :math:`N_e` is the size of the root/ancestral deme (for which the size can be a parameter to be fit!).
+  \times N_e \times uL`, and :math:`N_e` is taken to be the size of the root/ancestral deme (for which the size can be a either be a fixed parameter or a parameter to be fit!).
 - ``log``: Defaults to True.
 If True, optimize the log of the parameters.
-- ``method``: The optimization method to use, which currently are "fmin" (Nelder-Mead), "powell", or "lbfgsb".
+- ``method``: The optimization method to use, currently with the options "fmin" (Nelder-Mead), "powell", or "lbfgsb".
 Defaults to "fmin".

 Single-population inference example
 ===================================

-Here, we'll fit a simple single-population demographic model to the synonymous mutation SFS in the Mende (MSL) from the Thousand genomes data.
+To demonstrate, we'll fit a simple single-population demographic model to the synonymous variant SFS in the Mende (MSL) from the Thousand Genomes data.
 The data for this population is stored in the docs/data directory.
 We previous parsed all coding variation and used a mutation model to estimate :math:`u\times L`.

 .. jupyter-execute::